Finance minister to wear Edmonton company's dress shoes on budget day

 Not stepping into political hot water

-Gault isn't worried about any political fallback in Alberta for cladding the feet of a Liberal cabinet minister, even though the vast majority of Alberta MPs are Conservatives.
+Gault isn't worried about any political fallout in Alberta for cladding the feet of a Liberal cabinet minister, even though the vast majority of Alberta MPs are Conservatives.

 "I don't think there's anything negative about that," she said.
 "It's about what we're doing, it's about the footwear and it's about Canadian business, and I don't think there can be any fault in that."